gep13/gep13/input/blog/2018-speaking-tour.md

 ## Going on the road

 Starting in January, and I am going to be doing something that I have never done before...
-Visting a number of User Groups around the world doing talks.
+Visiting a number of User Groups around the world doing talks.

 I have done the odd talk here and there over the years, but this tour will see me hitting 6 different venues in just under 2 weeks.
 As you might well imagine, I am really looking forward to this!